Key Takeaways

 Anyone who’s ever been employed knows that some amount of workplace stress is to be expected.
 But when that stress becomes unmanageable, it can seriously impact your performance and your well-being.
 While there are some strategies that can help keep your daily stress levels in check, sometimes it helps to talk to a mental health professional.

 And thanks to Rula, finding an in-network provider you can meet with from the comfort of home just got a lot easier.
 When you need support, we invite you to explore our therapist-matching program.
-In just a few clicks, you can select a therapist who meets your needs and schedule your first appointment as early as this week.
+In just a few clicks, you can select a therapist who meets your needs and schedule your first appointment as soon as tomorrow.

 More From Rula